phosphor-icons/core/README.md

 - [phosphor-r](https://github.com/dreamRs/phosphoricons) ▲ Phosphor icon wrapper for R documents and applications
 - [blade-phosphor-icons](https://github.com/codeat3/blade-phosphor-icons) ▲ Phosphor icons in your Laravel Blade views
 - [wireui/phosphoricons](https://github.com/wireui/phosphoricons) ▲ Powered Phosphor icons for Laravel / Blade / Livewire
+- [phosphor-css](https://github.com/lucagoslar/phosphor-css) ▲ CSS wrapper for Phosphor SVG icons
 - [ruby-phosphor-icons](https://github.com/maful/ruby-phosphor-icons) ▲ Phosphor icons for Ruby and Rails applications
+- [eleventy-plugin-phosphoricons](https://github.com/reatlat/eleventy-plugin-phosphoricons) ▲ An Eleventy plugin for add shortcode, allows Phosphor icons to be embedded as inline svg into templates

 If you've made a port of Phosphor and you want to see it here, just open a PR [here](https://github.com/phosphor-icons/phosphor-home)!